jahan01/dj-extensions/docs/views.rst

 AjaxOnlyMixin
 -------------

-This mixin allows only the ajax requests and returns HttpForbiddenError if the request is not ajax.
+This mixin allows only the ajax requests and returns :code:`HttpForbiddenError` if the request is not ajax.

 **Usage:**